depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

   4. Why include both a policy and a value head in these algorithms?
 Why not just use policy?
      <details><summary>Solution</summary>
      <p>Value networks reduce the required search depth.
 This helps tremendously
-     because a rollout approach without the value network is innacurate and spends too much time on low-value directions.
+     because a rollout approach without the value network is inaccurate and spends too much time on sub-optimal directions.
      </p>
      </details>